 The Pursuit of Excellence Brings Many Rewards

-The Commonwealth Honors Program at Massasoit is coordinated by professors Panteha Sanati and David LaFontaine.
-They are always happy to speak with students and answer questions about the program.
+Massasoit Community College belongs to the Commonwealth Honors Program Consortium and is a member of The National Collegiate Honors Council.
+The Commonwealth Honors Program (CHP) at Massasoit is currently coordinated by professors Angelina Avedano and David LaFontaine.
+They are happy to speak with students and answer questions about the program.

 The Commonwealth Honors Program offers students: